Frequently Asked Questions

 Where are you located?
 We are located at 528 North Hickory Avenue in Bel Air, Maryland.
 Our church is directly across the street from the American Legion building.

 Will I be welcomed if I’m not Ukrainian or Russian or Greek?
 Yes!
-While the patrimony our our church is Ukrainian, our parish is made up of families from many different backgrounds — Ukrainian, Russian, Greek, English, etc. Some of these parishioners are converts to the Orthodox faith, others come from Orthodox families and grew up in the Faith.
+While the patrimony our our church is Ukrainian, our parish is made up of families from many different backgrounds — Ukrainian, Russian, Greek, English, etc. Some of our parishioners are converts to the Orthodox faith, others come from Orthodox families and grew up in the Faith.
 Our church family is also made up of all different types of people — children, singles, families, young and old.
 When we stand before God, in church, we do so simply as Orthodox Christians.

 Are the services in English?
 Yes.
 Our services are entirely in English.
 Every once in a while on certain occasions such as Pascha (Easter), for instance, there may be a few responses said in other languages, but our services are conducted in English.